ropensci/gitignore/cran-comments.md

-This patch fixes CRAN check results.
-Tests are now not performed when internet connection is not available.
+This patch addresses CRAN check issues by skipping or excluding code chunks in vignettes when the internet or the gitignore API is unavailable.

 ## Test environments

-* Ubuntu oldrel, release, devel
+- Ubuntu oldrel, release, devel
-* win-builder (devel and release)
+- win-builder (devel and release)

 ## R CMD check results